Parable of the Renegades

 The air around them became heavier - at least for Lucas who remained silent.
 He had no idea what to say beyond that point and was waiting on how Rio would react.

 "Is that all?"
-Rio remained surprisingly stoic.
+Rio remained surprisingly indifferent.
 "Then do what is proper for your house guest and let me use your bed for myself."

 This was not what Lucas had in mind.
 The idea that Rio wanted to hog the bed to herself came in as a wakeup call to him.
 He felt a sudden adrenaline rush as his patience was being tested once more.